suguk1052/UGATIT-pytorch/README.md

 `results/YOUR_DATASET_NAME/test`.
 The mean KID score is printed and also saved to `kid_score.json`.

+The script automatically works with both new and old versions of `torchvision`, falling back to the legacy API when needed.

 If no generated images are found, the script will prompt you to run the test phase first.